Nik Mohamad Abduh

 Nik Mohamad Abduh bin Nik Abdul Aziz (Jawi: نئ محمد عبده نئ عبدالعزيز; born 22 March 1970) is a Malaysian politician who has served as a Senator since July 2023.
 He was the Chairman of the South Kelantan Development Authority (KESEDAR) from May 2020 to June 2023 and the Member of Parliament (MP) for Bachok from May 2018 to November 2022 and for Pasir Mas from May 2013 to May 2018.
 He is a member of the Malaysian Islamic Party (PAS), a component party of the Perikatan Nasional (PN) and formerly Gagasan Sejahtera (GS) and Pakatan Rakyat (PR) coalitions.
 He is the son of Nik Abdul Aziz Nik Mat, the former Menteri Besar of Kelantan and former Spiritual Leader of PAS.
 He was the Youth Chief of PAS from June 2015 to April 2017.

 Early life

 Nik Mohamad Abduh was born on 22 March 1970.
 He started his studies at the Kedai Lalat Primary School, Kota Kambing.
 He later continued his secondary education in Madrasah Nurul Anuar and Maahad Muhammadi.
 After graduating high school, he continued his religious studies in Lucknow, India as well as Darul Uloom Deoband, India and also Al Azhar University, Cairo, Egypt.

 Career

-Upon graduation, he resigned as an educator:
+Upon graduation, he worked as an educator: